-Gas water heaters and appliances - always check that gas appliances are turned off when not in use; Never use gas cookers as a form of room heating and always follow the operating instructions provided; Indications if a faulty appliance include black marks and stains, lazy orange flames instead of crisp blue ones and excessive condensation in the room.
+Gas water heaters and appliances - always check that gas appliances are turned off when not in use; Never use gas cookers as a form of room heating and always follow the operating instructions provided; Indications of a faulty appliance include black marks and stains, lazy orange flames instead of crisp blue ones and excessive condensation in the room.
 If you have concerns speak to reception, or tell your representative or tour operator.
 Carbon monoxide detectors are extremely rare overseas; Familiarise yourself with how the appliance work.
-If you're unsure please ask for assistance;
+If you’re unsure please ask for assistance;

 IF YOU SMELL GAS: